hhalim/Shift/README.md

 var jobID = jobClient.Add("Shift.Demo.Client", () => job.Start("Hello World", progress));
 ```

-**Shift Server**

-The server component gathers available jobs and executes commands from clients.
+The server component gathers available jobs through polling.
 The server is a simple .NET library and needs to run inside a container app, Azure WebJob, or Windows service.

-Two runnable server apps projects are included as quick start templates.
+Two runnable server apps projects are included as quick start templates:

-The Shift.WinService is the standalone Windows service server component, multiple services can be installed in the same server.
+The [Shift.WinService](https://github.com/hhalim/Shift.WinService) is the standalone Windows service server component, multiple services can be installed in the same server.

-The Shift.WebJob is the Azure WebJob component that can be easily deployed to Azure cloud environment, multiple web jobs can also be deployed to multiple App Services.
-If you're using Azure, it is highly recommended to locate the Azure SQL and Azure Redis within the same region as the Shift web jobs.
+The [Shift.WebJob](https://github.com/hhalim/Shift.WebJob) is the Azure WebJob component that can be easily deployed to Azure cloud environment, multiple web jobs can also be deployed to multiple App Services.
+If you're using Azure, it is highly recommended to locate the Azure SQL and Azure Redis within the same region as the web jobs.

+## Quick Start and More
+See the wiki for [[Quick Start]] and more details.

+## Demos
+- Console apps demo: [Shift.Demo.Client](https://github.com/hhalim/Shift.Demo.Client) and [Shift.Demo.Server](https://github.com/hhalim/Shift.Demo.Server)
+- ASP.NET MVC demo: [Shift.Demo.MVC](https://github.com/hhalim/Shift.Demo.MVC)